-Medicare covers some diabetes supplies and services under Medicare Part B, Part C, and Part D. Medigap may also help with costs.
+Medicare covers some diabetes supplies and medical services under Medicare Part B, Part C, and Part D. Medigap may also help with costs.

 Diabetes is a chronic health condition.
 It affects how a person’s body converts food and drink into energy.
 In the United States, more than

 This article explores Medicare coverage for diabetes supplies and services, followed by details for separate services and supplies.
 It also looks at eligibility and costs.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: